 What You'll Love About Chili Mac

-- This dish is loaded with lots of cheese, noodles, ground beef, chili beans, and spices for a dish that is guaranteed to satisfy the biggest of cravings.
+- This dish is loaded with lots of cheese, noodles, ground beef, beans, and spices for a dish that is guaranteed to satisfy the biggest of cravings.

 - It's a one-pot dish that will feed your entire family, and you can easily scale it up.